ActPersp/LTValuation/README.md

 # LTValuation
-A sample project of valuation for level term policies.
+A sample valuation project for a block of level term insurance policies.

 ## Objective

 The objective of this project is to demonstrate how to create a valuation project and run valuation using policy premium method for a block of level term policies.

-This block consists of 200 policies with 20-year level term insurance and 200 policies with level term to age 65 insurance
+This block consists of 200 policies with 20-year level term insurance and 200 policies with level term to age 65 insurance.

 ## Prerequisite